KQM-git/TCL/docs/general-mechanics/overworld.md

     * They damage enemies with 27.419 true damage and have a 1U gauge.
     * They don’t have vertical height.
     * They deal inconsistent damage if the enemy isn’t engaged in combat.
+  * Lumenstone Adjuvant restores 10 Stamina every time it is used \(at level 9 and above\).

 ## Inazuma